speezepearson/speezepearson.github.io/why-these-and-not-those.markdown

         return arraysEqual(nums, nums.slice().sort(function(a,b){return a - b}));
       }
     category: "triplets of numbers"
+    validation: "Input must be a triplet of numbers, separated by commas."
 ---

 Let me share my favorite game with you.